“Why can’t an intelligent child learn to read and spell as well as his peers instead of living

 can’t we reach these children?” ~Mrs. Frances McGlannan

-"These children are as hindered by the ignorance surrounding the problem,
+"These children are as handicapped by the ignorance surrounding the problem,

 Frances McGlannan’s goal was to meet the needs of every child in each subject, in an ungraded program, rather than the lockstep approach of traditional education.
-Utilizing her own academically creative energy and scientific bent, she employed specific multisensory techniques, previously reserved for the blind and the deaf, to teach the dyslexic child.
+Utilizing her own academically creative energy and scientific bent, she employed specific multisensory techniques, previously reserved for the blind and the deaf, to teach children challenged by dyslexia.

 Articles regarding the school and its methods have been published by the Journal of Learning Disabilities, Time, Newsweek, Saturday Review and other publications including Hispanic publications in South America.
 Harper and Row published a detailed chapter on McGlannan School describing, in addition to the program, special environment factors built into the school building.

-Today, McGlannan School remains in full operation as an academically rigorous educational Facility.
+Today, McGlannan School remains in full operation as an academically rigorous and relevant educational setting.